Mary Ann Sieghart Keynote Speaker

 Mary Ann continues to work as a regular broadcaster, appearing on BBC Question Time, Any Questions, Newsnight, Woman’s Hour and has presented Start the Week, Fallout, Analysis, Profile and One to One on BBC Radio 4, as well as many one-off documentaries.

-She chaired the Social Market Foundation think tank for ten years, and currently sits on the boards of the Scott Trust (owner of The Guardian and The Observer), the Merchants Trust and Pantheon International.
-She has also been a non-executive director of the Ofcom Content Board, Henderson Smaller Companies Investment Trust, DLN Digital, and the Council of Tate Modern.
+She is a Visiting Professor at King’s College London and currently sits on the boards of the Scott Trust (owner of The Guardian and The Observer), the Merchants Trust and Pantheon International.
+Mary Ann chaired the Social Market Foundation think tank for ten years, and has been a non-executive director of the Ofcom Content Board, Henderson Smaller Companies Investment Trust, DLN Digital, and the Council of Tate Modern.